curtburk/Reachy-mini-developer-guide/reachy-mini-developer-guide.md

 <p align="center"><em>Company logos are used for identification purposes only and do not imply endorsement or official partnership unless otherwise stated.</em></p>

-# Reachy Mini Developer Guide: What We Wish We'd Known
+# Reachy Mini Developer Guide: What I Wish We'd Known

 *An unofficial field guide for developers building custom apps on the Pollen Robotics Reachy Mini, compiled from hands-on experience building and deploying a voice AI agent.*